MRHub13/DSS-Capstone-Project/README.md

 ### Capstone Project Submission

-The goal for this final project assignment is to implement a learning model for text prediction.
+The goal of this final project assignment is to implement a learning model for text prediction.
 Using the text prediction algorithm, create a product in Shiny that provides a user interface that can be accessed by users.

 This repository contains the `app.R` and `ngram.R` source code files for the developed Shiny application, `building_ngram_freq.R`code for buliding 'n-grams' (from unigrams to sextagrams) as well as the RStudio presentation files.